 However, why throw the baby out with the bathwater?
 In other words, is the intent to get others on board with preparedness, or is it to impress prepping novices with your nerd-speak?

 After all, isn’t the thought that we want others to be part of the solution by becoming more prepared?

 Sometimes it’s a good idea to look at ourselves from an outsider, non-preparedness-minded person’s perspective.
 I get it.
 Most of us don’t care what others think about us.

 However, we should consider that preppers can be perceived as weird when talking with non-preppers.
-That does not mean not to be yourself.
+That does not mean not being yourself.
 Instead, it means to know your audience and tone things down when speaking with people who don’t yet understand the self-reliant community.